saptarshibasu/azure-study/README.md

   * An Azure virtual machine scale set can automatically increase or decrease the number of VM instances that run the application
   * For additional availability, Availability Zones can be used to automatically distribute VM instances in a scale set within a single datacenter or across multiple datacenters
   * With scale sets, all VM instances are created from the same base OS image and configuration
+  * Auto scaling conditions can also be based on other resources such as messages processes by Service Bus etc.
 * Custom Data
   * To inject a script or other metadata into a Microsoft Azure virtual machine at provisioning time, custom data is used.
 Custom data is executed only during the first boot
   * If the script exceeds the total VM provisioning time allowance of 40 mins, the VM Create will fail.
 Note, if the script fails to execute, or errors during executing, it is not deemed a fatal provisioning failure